best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 To get the most benefit from this section, you should have an understanding of core programming concepts such as:

 * storing information in variables
-* using control flow, such as if-statements and for-loops
+* using control flow, such as if-statements and for-loops.
-* writing code as functions or classes
+* writing code as functions or classes.
-* using functions or classes in your code
+* using functions or classes in your code.

 You can find links to relevant training in the [](learning.md) section of the book.
 ```